dpwdec/cv/README.md

 ## Dec Kolakowski

-I am a software develop in training who has
+I am a software develop in training who has traversed into the depths of the human condition and returned to tell the tale with my technology and coding.
+I spent ten years engaged in creating tech driven music and animation projects and as my practice grew I realised that the cre
 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.